servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 Only one daughter is spiritually dominant in each prophetic era.
 When one daughter is dominant:
 	•	her father “is” (present headship),
-	•	the previous heads are reckoned as “fallen” in that era,
+	•	all the other heads are reckoned as “fallen” in that era, (the reality is, they are all dead!),
 	•	and the next has “not yet come.”
 So “five are fallen, and one is, and the other is not yet come” describes where we stand in the sequence of dominant daughters, not a chronological list of literal kings on earthly thrones.
 Harmonized with earlier chapters, the unfaithful daughters by church era are:
-	1	Ephesus ?
-Daughter of Babylon (gold)
+	1	Ephesus → Daughter of Babylon (gold)
-	2	Smyrna ?
-Daughter of the Chaldeans (silver)
+	2	Smyrna → Daughter of the Chaldeans (silver)
-	3	Pergamos ?
-Daughter of Edom (brass/alloy era opening)
+	3	Pergamos → Daughter of Edom (brass/alloy era opening)
-	4	Thyatira ?
-Daughter of Zidon (brass era in full, institutionalized) 5	Sardis ?
-Daughters of Moab (iron dawn, name without life) 6	Philadelphia / Laodicea (pre-rapture) ?
-Daughter of Egypt (iron + clay in mixture) 7	Laodicea (post-rapture) / Tribulation first half ?
-Daughter of Tyre (the final Harlot system) In any given era:
+	4	Thyatira → Daughter of Zidon (brass era in full, institutionalized) 5	Sardis → Daughters of Moab (iron dawn, name without life) 6	Philadelphia / Laodicea (pre-rapture) → Daughter of Egypt (twilight hour of the iron era) 7	Laodicea (post-rapture) / Tribulation first half → Daughter of Tyre (iron + clay in mixture) In any given era:
 	•	one daughter (and thus one father-head) “is,”
 	•	the others are counted as “fallen,”